$\kappa$-Minkowski as tangent space I: quantum partition of unity: Conclusion

 In our construction, we require that every stalks $\mathcal{A}_\alpha$ are $\mathcal{T}_\kappa$-comodule algebra.
 Then a straightforward generalisation of our formalism in terms of sheaf theory would be to impose $\mathcal{H=T_\kappa}$.
 Yet, in that case, the full structure of the bundle remain to be determined, like the invariant elements of the coaction.

-Finally, the notion of a partition of unity is well-defined in fine sheaves (see for example \cite{Warner_1983} Section 5.10).
-As it is a corner stone of our construction, it may give our setting more mathematical coherence.
+Finally, the notion of a partition of unity is well-defined in fine sheaves (see for example \cite{Warner_1983} section 5.10).
+As it is a cornerstone of our construction, it may give our setting more mathematical coherence.

-\paragraph{} As already mentioned, a topological structure is essential to build an integral and so an action.
-Even if the integral is not defined here, one can have a hint of how to proceed.
-Indeed, the commutative case could be inspiring, as it relies on lifting the definition of the integral on each local open set to the global manifold through a partition of unity.
-Thus, one could look for lifting the integral on every local algebra $\mathcal{A}_\alpha$ to the global one $\mathcal{A}$ via the partition of unity.
-It remains to define an integral on the local algebras and this can be made by requiring an additional structure like a $C^*$-algebra.
-We will come back to some of these points, in particular aspects linked to extensions of the Einstein-Hilbert action in a forthcoming publication \cite{tbp24}